If your back starts hurting after an hour or two at your desk, the problem is often not just “too much sitting.”

 Can a Good Ergonomic Chair Help with Sciatica?

-Absolutely, a good ergonomic office chair can make a real difference with sciatica.
-Features that support your lower back and let you lean back can take pressure off that nerve.
 When you’re sitting in a way that keeps your body properly aligned, it can also stop the sciatica from getting worse.

 How Do You Clean a Mesh Office Chair?

-Generally, mesh is relatively easy to clean.
 Regular vacuuming can remove dust.
 For spills, a damp cloth with mild soap is usually recommended.
-However, some users note that certain types of mesh can trap debris.

 How Do I Figure Out if an Office Chair Will Fit My Body?

-To know if a chair will fit, you’ll want to check its measurements.
 When you sit, your feet should be flat on the floor, and there should be a little space between the back of your knees and the edge of the seat.
-Also, think about chairs that you can adjust in lots of ways – some even come in different sizes to fit different body types better

 Is a Mesh Back Better Than a Cushioned Back for Back Pain?

-Both mesh and cushioned backs have their pluses.
-Mesh can breathe well and kind of move with you, which some people find supportive.
-Cushions can feel softer and give more padding.
+Cushions can feel softer and provide more padding.
 It really comes down to what feels best for your back and whether you tend to get hot while sitting

 We hope we’ve saved you some time and money with this research.
 Feel free to ask us anything in the comment section below.

-The Back Pain Relief Products
+The Back Pain Relief Products Team